 Do a letter fold to the dough, then repeat the process unit it has been folded twice.
 Then press the dough out to about 1 inch thick and cut it into 3-inch squares.

-I like to top them with some chives just when they come out of the oven, they get really fragrant and add a little extra flavor to the biscuits.
-Of course, more cheese is always welcome too, and make it brunch by serving them with a light salad.
+I like to top them with some chives just when they come out of the oven; they get really fragrant and add a little extra flavor to the biscuits.
+Of course, more cheese is always welcome too, and make it a brunch by serving it with a light salad.

 Notes & Tips